 If this was his penance, at least the compensation for his treatment of her no longer required his head to be mounted on her wall.**

-For a moment Buffy rethought her plan to get some water and perhaps a book from downstairs, but shook the idea away, why should she allow him to dictate her life?
+For a moment Buffy rethought her plan to get some water and perhaps a book from downstairs, but shook the hesitation away, why should she allow him to dictate her actions?
 She put on a robe and headed out of her room, leaning on the railing that ringed the first floor landing to look into the atrium below.
-Methos was lying on the sofa, calmly reading as if unaffected by the nearby quickenings, by the presence of those who might take his head.
+Methos was lying peacefully on the sofa, seemingly unaffected by the nearby quickenings, by the presence of those who might take his head.

 She smiled and jumped, using the path of least resistance rather than walking around to the stairwell at the far end of the balcony.
-Buff paused, poised on the balls of her feet, waiting to see if he had heard her drop but no reaction was forthcoming his body looked relaxed, asleep.
-As if he had dozed off while reading, but the power of his quickening denied that thought.
-He was awake, and a man who had lived so long, avoiding or defeating those after his head, would have to be paranoid enough to notice the sound of her landing.
+Buffy paused once she landed, poised on the balls of her feet, waiting to see if he had heard her drop but no reaction was forthcoming; his body remaining relaxed, asleep.
+He looked as if he had dozed off while reading, but the power of his quickening denied that thought.
+He was awake, and a man who had lived so long, avoiding or defeating those after his head, would have to be paranoid enough to notice the sound of her arrival.

 "You have a bedroom you know."